 Notes

-1 This is a compilation of the Country Towns Sewerage By-laws 1952 and includes the amendments made by the other written laws referred to in the following table 2.
+1 This reprint is a compilation as at 22 February 2008 of the Country Towns Sewerage By-laws 1952 and includes the amendments made by the other written laws referred to in the following table 5.
 The table also contains information about any reprint.

 Compilation table